Building an online marketplace that will become a legend in your niche is a real challenge.

 However, if you follow the main strategies and think three steps ahead, things become easier.

-In this article, you will find useful tips on how to build a marketplace app from customer development and market segmentation to MVP creation and scaling your marketplace.
+In this article, you will find useful tips on how to build a marketplace website from customer development and market segmentation to MVP creation and scaling your product.

 Ready to jump in?